jriecken/sat-js/README.md

 ### `SAT.testCircleCircle(a, b, response)`

 Tests for a collision between two `Circle`s, `a`, and `b`.
-If a response is to be calculated in the event of collision, pass in a cleared `Response` object.
+If a response is to be calculated in the event of collision, pass in a `clear`ed `Response` object.

 Returns `true` if the circles collide, `false` otherwise.

+If it returns `false` you should not use any values that are in the `response` (if one is passed in)

 ### `SAT.testPolygonCircle(polygon, circle, response)`

 Tests for a collision between a `Polygon` and a `Circle`.
-If a response is to be calculated in the event of a collision, pass in a cleared `Response` object.
+If a response is to be calculated in the event of a collision, pass in a `clear`ed `Response` object.

 Returns `true` if there is a collision, `false` otherwise.

+If it returns `false` you should not use any values that are in the `response` (if one is passed in)

 ### `SAT.testCirclePolygon(circle, polygon, response)`